 It was exciting seeing the tiny gecko take shape as layer after layer of filament was added.
 I knew the result would not be great, as the printed supports would detracted from the shape of the lizard, but that was a learning point for next time.
 Once I am more proficient with Sculptris it should be easier!

 Here’s a 10 second video showing the 3D printer in action:

 Here’s the resulting print of the lizard:

 If doing this again, I would try to make the bottom of the lizard flat to avoid needing a raft or supports.
-I’d also spend a bit longer learning Sculptris so I could smooth out the shapes a little more.
+This would make a big difference, and reduce the amount of material used.
+I’d also need to spend more time learning Sculptris so I could smooth out the shapes a lot more.